Art-ut-Kia/NAV-429-tester/README.md

-# JitterMeter
+# NAV429 Tester

-Associate a time stamp to each rising edge of a clock
+HW + SW to perform a self-test of Naveol NAV429 Arduino Shield